 Students and their families have the primary responsibility for financing a college education.
-However, through federally funded programs, students may receive assistance when it is determined that the student and family cannot meet the costs of a postsecondary education.
-Need is defined as the difference between the cost of attending MTSU and the calculated family contribution toward this cost.
-The Free Application for Federal Student Aid (FAFSA) is the document from which the family contribution is calculated.
+However, through federally funded programs, students may receive assistance when need is determined.
+Need is defined as the difference between the cost of attending MTSU and the calculated expected family contribution toward this cost.
+The Free Application for Federal Student Aid (FAFSA) is the document from which the expected family contribution is calculated.